Windows Panes, detail

 Because it’s time to write again and inspiration doesn’t just come.

-That’s it, that’s the impetus.
-No angels hovering, no trumpets a-blarin’.
-Nothing magical or even interesting about it.
+That’s it; that’s the impetus.
+No spirits hovering, no trumpets a-blarin’.

 For years, every evening as I schlepped into the gym, I made the same deadpan pronouncement to my buddies: